theforeman/foreman_remote_execution/doc/source/design/index.md

 1. given the provider of job template supports changing effective user
 1. when user invokes a job
-1. then he can set effective user under which command is executed on target host
+1. then he can set effective user under which job is executed on target host

-**User can disallow running command as different effective user**
+**User can disallow running job as different effective user**

 1. given I've permissions to assign other user permissions
 1. and user A can view all hosts and job templates